AJCrowley/mpv-synth/README.md

 # mpv-synth
-### A media player for Windows built for the way people actually watch things
+### An mpv-based media player for Windows built for the way people actually watch things

+**Tired of broken mpv setups, outdated players, and endless config tweaking?**

+mpv-synth gives you a fully working, self-updating mpv-based media player with modern features — out of the box.

+No setup headaches.
+No maintenance.
+Just press play.

 ![mpv-synth](screenshot.png)